sayushshrotriya/MusicInterface_codealpha_task2/README.md

 -----

+### 🔗 Live Demo

+You can view a live version of this project here: [Live Demo Link](https://your-live-project-url.com)

 ### ✨ Features

   * **Responsive & Clean UI:** A modern, minimalist design that looks great on any screen size.